Lathacharujenny/MedicalCostExpenses/README.md

        python app.py
    ```
 Once the application is running, open your web browser and navigate to http://127.0.0.1:5000 to access the mobile price prediction interface.

+## Notes
+- I have created notes text file for you to write the code in step by step will be helpful if you are a beginner

 ## Features
 - Predicts smartphone prices based on user-inputted specifications.